k-m-irfan/Fun_With_Image_Processing/README.md

-# Computer Vision Builder Series
+# Fun With Image Processing

 **Requirements: A Linux (Ubuntu) or Windows Machine with a webcam.**